Egremont, Cumbria: The Barony of Copeland (or Egremont)

 The estates passed down to Annabel's son Richard de Lucy.
 Richard's two daughters married two brothers of the de Multon family, Alice (now called de Morville) married Alan de Multon and Annabel (also now called de Morville) married Lambert de Multon.
 Annabel and Lambert de Multon inherited the Barony of Copeland and again, the castle had a lord in residence.

 Around 1205, the tale of Grunwilda was told; she was the wife of Richard de Lucy and was killed by a wolf on a hunting trip; this tale is recounted in the poem "The Woeful Chase".
 Again leaving no male heir, Richard died and the superstition began that no male heir should inherit Egremont Castle because of the conduct of the forefathers.
 Egremont was granted a market charter by Henry III in 1266 or 1267, with the right to hold a weekly market and an annual fair.

 When the last male Multon died in 1335, one of the co-heiresses married Thomas Lucy, grandson of Thomas Multon.
 Anthony, the last Lord Lucy, died in 1369, and the lands passed to his brother-in-law Henry Percy, 1st Earl of Northumberland, staying with the Percy family and its successors ever since.
-The present lord is John Max Henry Scawen Wyndham, Baron Egremont and Baron Leconfield, who lives in the family home, one of the earliest Percy possessions: Petworth House in West Sussex.
+The present lord is Max Wyndham, 2nd Baron Egremont and 7th Baron Leconfield, who lives in the family home, one of the earliest Percy possessions: Petworth House in West Sussex.
 The dowager Lady Egremont, Pamela, lived at Cockermouth Castle until her death in 2013.